Fallujah: Modern era: 1900–2003

-Iraq War
+Iraq War (2003–2011)

 Fallujah was one of the least affected areas of Iraq immediately after the 2003 invasion by the US-led Coalition.
 Iraqi Army units stationed in the area abandoned their positions and disappeared into the local population, leaving unsecured military equipment behind.
 Fallujah was also the site of a Ba'athist resort facility called "Dreamland", located a few kilometers outside the city proper.
 The damage the city had avoided during the initial invasion was negated by damage from looters, who took advantage of the collapse of Saddam Hussein's government.
 The looters targeted former government sites, the Dreamland compound, and the nearby military bases.
 Aggravating this situation was the proximity of Fallujah to the infamous Abu Ghraib prison, from which Saddam, in one of his last acts, had released all prisoners.

-The new mayor of the city—Taha Bidaywi Hamed, selected by local tribal leaders—was strongly pro-American.
 When the US Army entered the town in April 2003, they positioned themselves at the vacated Ba'ath Party headquarters.
 A Fallujah Protection Force composed of local Iraqis was set up by the US-led occupants to help fight the rising resistance.
 On the evening of 28 April 2003, a crowd of about two hundred people defied a curfew imposed by the Americans and gathered outside a secondary school used as a military HQ to demand its reopening.
 Soldiers from the 82nd Airborne stationed on the roof of the building fired on the crowd, killing 17 civilians and wounding over 70.
 American forces claim they were responding to gunfire from the crowd, while Iraqi witnesses deny this version.
-Human Rights Watch also disputed the American claims, and said that the evidence suggested the US troops fired indiscriminately and used disproportionate force.
-A protest against the killings two days later was also fired upon by US troops, resulting in two more deaths.
+Human Rights Watch also disputed the American claims and said that the evidence suggested the US troops fired indiscriminately and used disproportionate force.

 On 31 March 2004, Iraqi insurgents in Fallujah ambushed a convoy containing four American private military contractors from Blackwater USA, who were conducting delivery for food caterers ESS.

-The four armed contractors, Scott Helvenston, Jerry (Jerko) Zovko, Wesley Batalona, and Michael Teague, were dragged from their cars, beaten, and set on fire.
+The four, armed contractors, Scott Helvenston, Jerry (Jerko) Zovko, Wesley Batalona, and Michael Teague, were dragged from their cars, beaten, and set on fire.
 Their charred corpses were then dragged through the streets before being hung from a bridge spanning the Euphrates River.
 This bridge is unofficially referred to as "Blackwater Bridge" by Coalition Forces operating there.
 Photographs of the event were released to news agencies worldwide, causing outrage in the United States, and prompting the announcement of a campaign to reestablish American control over the city.